CBFA is led by a board consisting of CBFA members. The board is responsible for the following:

 Dr. Adina Scruggs, Director of Marketing (2025)

 Adina earned a DBA in Marketing from Argosy University and an MBA in Marketing/Management from the University of Tennessee at Chattanooga.
+She enjoys consulting with nonprofit organizations and ministries about their stragetic initiatives and marketing efforts.
+She serves on the board and volunteers regularly with the Care Center of Rhea County, Tennessee.

 Dr. Joe Walenciak, Director of Conferences (2025)